 You can find more information in our Quantitative Reasoning blog.

 The abstract reasoning subtest requires you to identify relationships and patterns within information which includes irrelevant and distracting elements; therefore, using your critical analysis skills and adapting your judgements as you go.
 The information will be presented as abstract shapes with one of four different question types to answer about them.

 You can find more information in our Abstract Reasoning blog.

 The situational judgement subtest assesses your ability to identify critical factors and respond appropriately to real world situations.
 You’ll need to demonstrate that you possess the required personal attributes, including qualities such as integrity, resilience and adaptability.
 Within the subtest, you’ll be presented with scenarios, each with up to six related questions, which you’ll be required to respond to.

 You can find more information in our Situational Judgement blog.

-When you undertake the UCAT you’ll receive two separate marks: one will be a score for the ‘cognitive subtests’ – made up for the verbal reasoning, decision making, quantitative reasoning and abstract reasoning subtests – and the other for the situational judgement test.
+When you undertake the UCAT you’ll receive two separate marks: one will be a score for the ‘cognitive subtests’ – made up of the verbal reasoning, decision making, quantitative reasoning and abstract reasoning subtests – and the other for the situational judgement test.